Tag Archives: Alec Baldwin

 Blind (2017), Alec Baldwin, Demi Moore

-In Blind, the Michael Mailer directed drama/romance, Demi Moore is the neglected wife of an indicted businessman and Alec Baldwin is the blind man she falls in love with…
+In Blind, the Michael Mailer-directed drama/romance, Demi Moore is the neglected wife of an indicted businessman, and Alec Baldwin is the blind man she falls in love with.

-The story is intriguing and I’m an Alec Baldwin fan.
-I want to know more about the kind of person that would commit violence against a blind man.
-Lastly, I’m looking forward to learning about Baldwin’s secrets for how to play a blind character well.
+I want to know more about the kind of person who would commit violence against a blind man.
+I’m also looking forward to seeing if I can spot any of Baldwin’s secrets and tips for how to play a blind character well.

-Blind Release Dates: July 14th, 2017 (US)
+Blind Release Dates: July 14th, 2017 (US)…

 G